 Urine aluminum concentrations are likely to be increased above the reference range in patients with metallic joint prosthesis.
 Prosthetic devices produced by Zimmer Company and Johnson and Johnson typically are made of aluminum, vanadium, and titanium.
 This list of products is incomplete, and these products change occasionally; see prosthesis product information for each device for composition details.

 Monitoring metallic prosthetic implant wear

-Daily excretion >20 mcg/specimen indicates exposure to excessive amounts of aluminum.
+Daily excretion less than 10 mcg/24 hours indicates exposure to excessive amounts of aluminum.
 In renal failure, the ability of the kidney to excrete aluminum decreases, while the exposure to aluminum increases (aluminum-laden dialysis water, aluminum-laden albumin, and aluminum-laden phosphate binders).

 Patients receiving chelation therapy with desferrioxamine (for iron- or aluminum-overload states) also excrete considerably more aluminum in their urine than normal.

-Prosthesis wear is known to result in increased circulating concentration of metal ions.(1,2) Modest increase (10-20 mcg/specimen) in urine aluminum concentration is likely to be associated with a prosthetic device in good condition.
-Urine concentrations >50 mcg/specimen in a patient with an aluminum-based implant, not undergoing dialysis, suggest significant prosthesis wear.
+Prosthesis wear is known to result in increased circulating concentration of metal ions.(1,2) Modest increase (10-20 mcg/24 hours) in urine aluminum concentration is likely to be associated with a prosthetic device in good condition.
+Urine concentrations above 50 mcg/ 24 hours in a patient with an aluminum-based implant, not undergoing dialysis, suggests significant prosthesis wear.
 Increased urine trace element concentrations in the absence of corroborating clinical information do not independently predict prosthesis wear or failure.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances